datarhei/restreamer/wiki/video-compression.md

 River → from 1.5 - 2 Mbit/s
 Event → 0.5 kbit/s -3 Mbit/s

-**At 450 p or 420p you have about 1/2 less data volume - expected 2-4 times more data volume at 1080p.  **
+At 450 p or 420p you have about 1/2 less data volume - expected 2-4 times more data volume at 1080p.

----
-**Datarhei Hint** ☺ ► As a rule of thumb, have at least 1 Mbit/s upload available for a static network camera with 720p stream.
+As a rule of thumb, have at least 1 Mbit/s upload available for a static network camera with 720p stream.
 1080p currently plays no major role in live streaming since the user equipment (even on mobile devices via mobile network) often can’t cope with the high bandwidths.
 For PTZ cameras, we recommend that you have at least 1-2 Mbit/s upload available.

----
+{: .notice--info}

-For the more interested of you information on
-<a href="https://en.wikipedia.org/wiki/Video_coding_format" target="_blank">Wikipedia</a>
+For the more in-depth information: <a href="https://en.wikipedia.org/wiki/Video_coding_format" target="_blank">Wikipedia</a>